To Pass or Not to Pass?

 Conventional Passing Zone Studies

-According to the National Highway Transportation Safety Administration (NHTSA) approximately 95% of US car accidents are caused by human error.
+According to the National Highway Transportation Safety Administration (NHTSA) approximately 95% of US car crashes are caused by human error.

 DOTs are continually spending money to restripe their roads as part of their regular multi-year road maintenance cycles.
 Restriping can include Passing Sight Distance (PSD) studies, particularly in areas where crashes and incidents have been occuring more frequently.
 Considering the fact that passing a car on a two-lane highway is highly dependent on human factors, we might expect that the methods for determining where it is safe to pass, i.e., passing zone studies, would employ the most recent techniques and technologies.
 Regretfully, this isn’t the case.